 Diary of a Wimpy Kid the Musical (Premieres April 2016)

-Based on the book by Jeff Kinney
+Based on the “Diary of a Wimpy Kid” books by Jeff Kinney

 Directed by Rachel Rockwell

 Produced by special arrangement with Fox Stage Productions and Kevin McCollum

 Greg Heffley is in survival mode.
 All.
 The.
 Time.
 From bullies to his big brother to his height-challenged stature, he’s the wimpy kid we can all relate to.
 The beloved series hits the stage in a brand-new musical with Rowley, Manny, and of course, Rodrick joining in the mayhem.
 A ridiculous amount of fun for anyone who has survived, is surviving, or hopes to survive middle school, inspired by the award-winning and bestselling book series.

 The Last Firefly